 Because the Lifetime ISA is designed to be held for a number of years the rules and regulations covering their operation and tax status may change in the future.
 You won’t pay tax on your investment, but it’s worth remembering that tax is automatically deducted from share dividends and that tax cannot be reclaimed.
 These tax rules also depend on your individual circumstances.

 How much can I pay into a Foresters Lifetime ISA?

-To open a Foresters LISA, you can choose to contribute regular amounts from £100 per month by Direct Debit (or from £50 per month if you are an existing Foresters member, or child/grandchild of a member), or invest a lump sum of at least £500.
+To open a Foresters LISA, you can choose to contribute regular amounts from £50 per month by Direct Debit, or invest a lump sum of at least £500.
 You are then able to invest lump sums of a minimum of £250 as top ups.
 Or if you prefer, you can use a combination of both, as long as your total contribution is not more than £4,000 per tax year.
 As LISAs are designed to be held for a number of years, the limit on annual contributions may change in the future.

 Even your parents or grandparents can help